informalsystems/atomkraft/README.md

 As explained above, abstract traces can be obtained by whatever means; we do not constrain the user in this respect.
 The most time efficient method, from our point of view, is to generate traces from formal models expressed in [TLA+](https://lamport.azurewebsites.net/tla/tla.html), the specification language designed by Leslie Lamport.
 For a gentle introduction to TLA+ you may use the Informal's [TLA+ Language Reference Manual](https://apalache.informal.systems/docs/lang/index.html) [TLA+ Basics Tutorial](https://mbt.informal.systems/docs/tla_basics_tutorials/).
 While TLA+ may look scary for beginners, we can assure you that learning it will greatly improve your productivity when reasoning about (and testing!) both protocols and code.

 The good news is that we have done a thorough work in making user's life as easy as possible when working with TLA+ models, and using them to generate abstract test traces.
-All heavy-lifting work wrt. working with TLA+ models is done by our [Apalache](https://apalache.informal.systems) model checker.
+All heavy-lifting work wrt.
+TLA+ models is done by our [Apalache](https://apalache.informal.systems) model checker.
 The model checker itself is meant for expert users; Atomkraft tries its best to hide excessive complexity from its users and exposes only the most essential functionality for working with models.
 You can access this functionality via `atomkraft model` command, which provides you with the functions like listed in the screenshot below:

 ![Atomkraft model](docs/images/atomkraft-model.png)